thautwarm/RBNF.jl/README.md

 # Basic Usage

-P.S: Note that each rule can be mutually referenced by each other.
+P.S: rules can be mutually referenced by each other.

 ## Structures of Defining A Language